AnselmoPfeifer/AnselmoPfeifer/README.md

 ## Introduction

-Skilled and experienced Cloud Engineer with 9 years of experience in designing, implementing, and managing complex Cloud solutions.
-Proven ability to lead and mentor teams, as well as work independently.
-Expertise in a wide range of DevOps technologies, including AWS, Kubernetes, Docker, Linux, Ansible, and Jenkins.
+Experienced Cloud Engineer with 14 years of expertise in designing, implementing, and managing complex cloud solutions.
+Demonstrated ability to lead and mentor teams, while also excelling in independent roles.
+Proficient in various DevOps technologies, including AWS, GCP, Azure DevOps, Terraform, Kubernetes, Docker, Linux, Ansible, and Jenkins.
+Skilled at delivering efficient, scalable, and secure cloud infrastructures that drive business success.
-I am seeking a challenging position as a DevOps/Cloud Engineer where I can use my skills and experience to make a significant contribution to a team.
-I am a highly motivated and results-oriented individual with a passion for automation on the cloud and agile methodologies.
-I am confident that I can make a positive impact on your organization.
+I am seeking a DevOps/Cloud Engineer role where I can use my skills and experience to drive impactful results.
+As a motivated and results-driven professional with a passion for cloud automation and agile methodologies, I bring a strong commitment to delivering innovative solutions.
+I am confident in my ability to contribute meaningfully to your team's success and make a positive impact on the organization.

 ## Education
-- Graduate: Analysis and Systems Development at UNIGRAN, University Center of Grande Dourados, Campo Grande-MS - Brazil - 2010,
+- Graduate: Analysis and Systems Development at UNIGRAN, University Center of Grande Dourados, Campo Grande-MS - Brazil - 2010
-- Postgraduate: Information Security Management, Lato Sensu at UNIDERP, University Anhanguera, Campo Grande-MS - Brazil - 2012,
+- Postgraduate: Information Security Management, UNIDERP, University, Campo Grande-MS - Brazil - 2012
-### International Certifications:
+#### International Certifications:
-- EXIN - Information Security Foundation based on ISO/IEC 27001 - 2012,
+- EXIN - Information Security Foundation based on ISO/IEC 27001 - 2012
-- Scrum Alliance - Certified ScrumMaster - 2018.
+- Scrum Alliance - Certified Scrum Master - 2018.
+- LFC108: Cybersecurity Essentials - 2023 by The Linux Foundation
+- AWS Cloud Practitioner - October 2024

 ## Technical Skills